29 Reasons Why Film Is Better Than Digital Photography

 A practical way to learn planning and preparation.

 Analogue photography requires making film choices that depend on weather and lighting ahead of time.
-You have to budget your exposures and take additional time to ensure that your images are more likely to come out in focus and well-exposed on a first try.
+You have to budget your exposures and take additional time to ensure that your images are more likely to come out in focus and well-exposed on the first try.

 Customizable sensitivity, colour reproduction, and resolution.